-This bill amends the Code of West Virginia to reintroduce the death penalty for first-degree murder in specific circumstances, particularly when the victim is a law enforcement officer or first responder killed in the line of duty.
-It establishes new sections detailing the procedures for sentencing, including the requirement for a separate sentencing hearing where a jury will determine whether to impose the death penalty or life imprisonment without parole.
+This bill amends the Code of West Virginia to establish the death penalty for first-degree murder in specific circumstances, particularly when the victim is a law enforcement officer or first responder killed in the line of duty.
+It introduces new sections detailing the procedures for sentencing, including the requirement for a separate sentencing hearing where a jury will determine whether to impose the death penalty or life imprisonment without parole.
 The bill outlines aggravating and mitigating circumstances that must be considered during sentencing, as well as the standards for evidence required to support a finding of aggravating circumstances.
+Additionally, it mandates an automatic review of death sentences by the Supreme Court of Appeals to ensure fairness and legality.

 Statutes affected: Introduced Version: 61-2-2, 61-2-2a, 61-2-2b, 61-2-2c, 61-2-2d, 61-2-2e, 61-2-2f, 61-2-2g, 61-11-2, 62-3-15, 62-7-4, 62-7-5, 62-7-6, 62-7-6a